orangekame3/pydantic-openapi-sdk/README.md

 # Pydantic OpenAPI SDK Generator

+> [!WARNING]
+> **⚠️ Under Development**
+> This project is currently under development and experimental.
+APIs, interfaces, and generated code structure may change in future versions.
+Use with caution in production environments.

 Generate Python SDKs from OpenAPI 3.x specifications with Pydantic v2 models and synchronous HTTP clients.

 ## Features